adaltas/ece-webtech-2022-fall/exam-instructions.md

 # Exam instructions

-You will receive 20 of **multiple and single choice questions** (in French).
+You will receive 20 of **multiple and single choice questions** (in English or French).
 To prepare, you must review all of the course modules and continue working on your project for practice.

 There will be two types of questions: